jacomyma/mapping-controversies/_pages/tuto-1-9.md

 # Apply a layout and save

-We will now completely delete the hidden nodes to free some computer power.
+We will now completely delete the hidden nodes to free up some computer power.
 * Apply a layout if you want, as we will now save the network.
 * In the menu, click on ```File > Export > Graph file...```.
 * Choose the file type ```GEXF```.